A guest post by Melissa Taylor of Imagination Soup!

 P.S.
 This would be fun for Valentine’s Day!

 Thank you Melissa for taking the time to share your expertise and experience with us!
-DeborahThis article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+DeborahThis article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!